AutomationPanda/tau-intro-selenium-py/README.md

 * [Behavior-Driven Python with pytest-bdd](https://testautomationu.applitools.com/behavior-driven-python-with-pytest-bdd/) shows how to use `pytest-bdd` to write BDD-style tests.
 * [Setting a Foundation for Successful Test Automation](https://testautomationu.applitools.com/setting-a-foundation-for-successful-test-automation/) shows how to run a testing project the right way.

-Many companies provide cloud-based solutions for parallel, multi-browser, multi-platform Web UI testing that works with WebDriver:
+Many companies provide cloud-based solutions for parallel, multi-browser, multi-platform Web UI testing that work with WebDriver:

 * [BrowserStack](https://www.browserstack.com/)
 * [LambdaTest](https://www.lambdatest.com/)